ZonghaoLi777/githubTrending/README.md

 ## Javascript

+* 【2025-04-10】[jerhadf / linear-mcp-server](https://github.com/jerhadf/linear-mcp-server) - A server that integrates Linear's project management system with the Model Context Protocol (MCP) to allow LLMs to interact with Linear.
 * 【2025-04-09】[its-a-feature / Mythic](https://github.com/its-a-feature/Mythic) - A collaborative, multi-platform, red teaming framework
 * 【2025-04-06】[googlecreativelab / chrome-music-lab](https://github.com/googlecreativelab/chrome-music-lab) - A collection of experiments for exploring how music works, all built with the Web Audio API.
 * 【2025-04-04】[adobe / aem-guides-wknd](https://github.com/adobe/aem-guides-wknd) - Tutorial Code companion for Getting Started Developing with AEM Sites WKND Tutorial